aws-samples/sample-genai-reflection-for-bedrock/README.md

 # 🐝 BedrockHive

 A configurable extension to Bedrock text generation that enhances performance by enabling additional compute at test time.
 Using BedrockHive, we have seen significant performance gains over a single Bedrock call for mathematical arithmetic and Text2SQL capabilities.
-Please see [`examples/benchmarks`](./examples/benchmarks/) for implementation details on each task.
+See [`examples/benchmarks`](./examples/benchmarks/) for details on each task.

 <p align="center" width="100%">
     <img src="./examples/benchmarks/result.png"/>